-Only about 35% of pregnant people have been fully vaccinated for COVID-19.
-That’s despite the fact that they have a higher risk of serious illness or death after getting infected, compared to everyone else.
-Not to mention complications that can arise for the baby (like a higher chance of a rare stillbirth).
+About 70% of pregnant people in the US have been fully vaccinated for COVID-19.
+A wise choice.
+Pregnant people might face a higher risk of breakthrough infections, but getting the vaccine can lower the risk of more serious illness or death from COVID-19.
+Plus, it could protect against complications that can arise for the baby (like a higher chance of a rare stillbirth).

 But in case you need more convincing, we talked to reproductive endocrinologist and infertility specialist Dr. Temeka Zore about pregnancy and the COVID-19 vaccine.
 In her words, "To date, there is no evidence that the vaccine causes serious adverse side effects in pregnancy.
 The vaccine does not cross the placenta and the vaccine has not been shown to cause infertility.”
 And she has personal experience with this topic: Dr. Zore, who is Black, says she was vaccinated for COVID-19 while pregnant this year and is now breastfeeding her healthy baby girl, Mackenzie.
 She talked to us right after she got her booster.
 The following has been edited for length and clarity.